CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 Work in progress page!
 :::

-Climate-related hazards have traditionally been prominently featured in the conceptualization of climate risk, often dominating the discourse.
+Climate risk is calculated from the combination of:

+    Hazard × Vulnerability × Exposure = Risk

+Within this equation, the hazard is often the dominant factor.
-In this context, the IPCC Assessment Reports (ARs) have played a key role in shaping the role of hazard in climate risk conceptualization, as it is essential for understanding the potential intensity, frequency, and spatial distribution of climate risk.
+The [IPCC Assessment Reports](https://www.ipcc.ch/reports/) have played a key role in shaping the role of hazard in climate risk conceptualization, as it is essential for understanding the potential intensity, frequency, and spatial distribution of climate risk.

-This page collects references to open-access datasets that characterize climate hazards for the past, present and future.
+This page provides references to open-access datasets that characterize natural climate-related hazards for the past, present and future.
-The collected entries are broadly categorized into general datasets that characterize the state of the earth system and datasets created to quantify specific hazards.
+The collected entries are broadly categorized into general datasets that characterize the state of the Earth system and datasets created to quantify specific hazards.
 The collection is not complete and favours datasets with global or European coverage.